Furinkazan33/assert/README.md

 # Assertion library to test shell scripts
 ## Features
+- usable in command line, in your scripts (execution mode) or in your tests scripts (test mode)
 - colored report
 - enable/disable outputs to stdout or log file
 - enable/disable stopping on errors